AdobeDocs/analytics.en/help/components/cda/field-based-stitching.md

 ## Next steps

-Once your organization meets all requirements met and understands the limitations, you can start [Setting up Cross-Device Analytics](setup.md).
+Once your organization meets all requirements and understands the limitations, you can start [Setting up Cross-Device Analytics](setup.md).